ericwbailey/ericwbailey.website/source/writing/worstworkwednesday.md

 ## Don't fetishize it

-Remember: #WorstWorkWednesday does not give its participants carte blanche to be irresponsible.
+#WorstWorkWednesday does not give its participants carte blanche to be irresponsible.
 It is about unpacking decisions you’ve made that you’re not satisfied with, as well as asking for advice from peers with a range of backgrounds and experiences.

 At the end of the day, we all still have to produce value for the place that employs us, with value being highly dependent on the organization’s priorities. #WorstWorkWednesday provides (dare I say it) safe space for industry practitioners to talk shop about a facet of their job that typically isn't supported.